 Colorectal cancer is the second leading cause of cancer death in the United States.
 It’s expected to kill more than 50,000 Americans this year alone.
 The good news?
 If caught early, the survival rate is very high.
+For assistance, you can contact this clinical research organization or you can consider going to a walk in clinic.

 People who have a family member with colorectal cancer or polyps are at increased risk and might need to start screening before age 50.
 People who suffer colorectal cancer will need Home Care Assistance.